-This vegan Overnight Pumpkin Oatmeal is made with steel-cut oats and pumpkin purée in a slow cooker.
+This vegan-friendly Slow Cooker Oatmeal with Pumpkin is made with steel-cut oats and pumpkin purée in a slow cooker.

 Overnight Pumpkin Oatmeal